Members of Council

 Dr Susan Neuhaus AM CSC

-Dr Susan Neuhaus AM CSC was appointed to Council in April 2018 and reappointed in 2021.
+Dr Susan Neuhaus AM CSC was appointed to Council in April 2018 and re-appointed for consecutive three-year terms in 2021 and 2024.
 Susan commenced as Chair of the Memorial Development Committee in 2023.

 Susan is a Fellow of the Royal Australasian College of Surgeons, holds an adjunct appointment as Clinical Associate Professor of Surgery at the University of Adelaide and is a practicing surgeon.
 She is a Fellow of the Australian Institute of Company Directors (AICD) and holds a Doctorate in Philosophy (PhD) and qualifications in project management and quality audit.